Previous solicitors fail to prove fault for personal injury claim

 Our solicitors went through the process of gathering expert medical reports from three separate Consultants, including a Consultant Orthopaedic Surgeon and a Consultant Neurosurgeon, to ensure Mr Dixon’s injuries were fully evaluated and the effects of them addressed in the compensation claim.

-In the face of a denial of liability for the car accident, our personal injury solicitors rejected an initial offer, and negotiated a higher award of £22,500 for Mr Dixon’s injuries from the car accident.
+In the face of a denial of liability for the car accident, our solicitors rejected an initial offer, and negotiated a higher award of £22,500 for Mr Dixon’s injuries from the car accident.

 "I am very grateful to Craig Brown for assisting me with my case.
 My case was always handled professionally and Craig kept me guided though the claim process.
 I am delighted with the outcome."